muyangren907/flask_tg/README.rst

   ⭐️ Thanks **everyone** who has starred the project, it means a lot!

 |logo| **daxiedewuyu** is an asyncio_ **Python 3**
-MTProto_ library to interact with dxdmgch_'s API as a user or through a bot account (bot API alternative).
+dasbxueyi_ library to interact with dxdmgch_'s API as a user or through a bot account (bot API alternative).

 .. important::